 Preston

 § This page gives an overview of the Preston local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Preston, on the River Ribble in central Lancashire, is a historic city with a blend of modern and traditional features.
 Landmarks include the Harris Museum, Avenham and Miller Parks, and a vibrant docklands area now redeveloped into marinas and leisure spaces.
 The city has Victorian architecture alongside contemporary shopping and cultural venues, with surrounding villages and countryside providing a rural backdrop.
 Preston’s riverside setting and lively centre make it a key urban hub in Lancashire.

-The administrative boundary of Preston can be viewed on OpenStreetMap: District Boundary of Preston.
+The administrative boundary of Preston can also be viewed on OpenStreetMap: District Boundary of Preston.

 Key Facts about Preston